 Governance and resources scrutiny commission

 Technology changes so quickly that sometimes it can be hard for big organisations like a council to keep up.
-Councillors have chosen to review the use of ICT to find out how we can use it to deliver services in future, and what the implications are for both residents and staff.
-Find out about our ICT scrutiny review.
+Councillors chose to review the use of ICT to find out how we can use it to deliver services in future, and what the implications are for both residents and staff.

 About the commission

 The commission's remit is largely internal, focusing on services such as finance, ICT, human resources, and legal services.
 Evidence is often sought from other boroughs to help us examine how effectively the council is run, and ensure that the public is getting value for money from services.

 View the commission's full work programme for the year on the agenda for each meeting of the commission.

 Commission details: membership, meetings, and contacts